A Servant Heart

 There is also nothing wrong with trying something completely new!

 I once signed up for a weekend conference fulling expecting to be on a team that cooked or prayed (my favorites!)
 Instead, I was called to speak to the group.
-No, no, no God!
-I’m the worker bee- you know me!
-I’m a behind the scenes gal!
-That was seriously terrifying, but He led me the whole way.
-It’s where I learned the meaning of the saying He doesn’t always call the qualified, but He does qualify the called.

 Well Done Good and Faithful Servant

 We long to hear these words- but we shouldn’t desire them in a self-centered way.
 Our service should come as an expression of honor and worship to our King.
-We’ve been taught and equipped by the greatest servant of all time- Jesus Christ.

 To serve others well, we need to be in close relationship with Jesus.
 Walk with Him daily, listen for His voice, and let Him guide you.
 It is in striving to be like Him that we serve best.

 Be aware of the danger that lurks around those who serve.
 The enemy would like nothing more than to have you second guess your service, make you feel inferior, and use temptations to thwart your service.
-(That’s why I love the verse about using the strength God provides!
+(That’s why I love the verse above about using the strength God provides!
 We need it!)

 Blessings!